salah-mohammed/GeneralKit/README.md

 # GeneralKit

-GeneralKit is a Swift framework for HTTP networking and data handling in UITableView and UICollectionView, providing a complete vision to get maintainable and clear business code efficient network-driven UIKit or SwiftUI apps.
+GeneralKit is a Swift framework for HTTP networking and data handling in UITableView and UICollectionView, providing a complete vision to get maintainable and clean business code efficient network-driven UIKit or SwiftUI apps.

 # Features